eoduniyi/hyperSpec.gsoc2020/blog/test.md

 ![atom-lintr-example](https://storage.googleapis.com/root-proposal-1246/opensource/RGSoC2020/atom-lintr-example.png)

-While lintr gives you comments and suggestions related to your code, itself does not make any changes.
+While `lintr` gives you comments and suggestions related to your code, itself does not make any changes.
 Hence, the user must decide whether the changes should be made or rejected.
-Though this is mostly a good thing, if your code base contains more than 100 files that need to be linted, reviewing and manually implementing these suggestions can be cumbersome.
+Though this is mostly a good thing, if your code base contains more than 100 files that need to be lint, reviewing and manually implementing these suggestions can be cumbersome.
 Luckily, [issue #96 - Consistent code style](https://github.com/cbeleites/hyperSpec/issues/96) hints at using the `styler` package.

 ### 2.3.
-Applying `styler` to hyperSpec
+Applying `styler` to `hyperSpec`
-The `styler` package helps R user systematically enfore style across single R files and even entire packages or directories.
+The `styler` package helps R user systematically _enforce style_ across single R files and even entire packages and directories.

 ```R
 # Install the styler package from CRAN